mhoover/ggnet/README.md

 * `direct`: Boolean value indicating whether or not the network is directed or not.
   * Default is FALSE.
   * If TRUE, arrows will be added to the edges indicating sender/receiver.
 * `color`: Vertex attribute from network-class object (indicated in quotations, e.g., 'age').
   * Default is NULL.
   * Should be inputted as a string.
   * Indicates nodes should be colored based on the age attribute of the node.
 * `names`: Vertex attribute from network-class object (indicated in quotations, e.g., 'vertex.names').
   * Default is NULL.
   * Should be inputted as a string.
   * Indicates nodes should be labeled with the value of the vertex.names attribute (appears as a label directly above the node).
 * `shape`: Vertex attribute from network-class object (indicated in quotations, e.g., 'gender').
   * Default is NULL.
   * Should be inputted as a string.
   * Indicates nodes should be shaped (i.e., circle, triangle, square, etc.) based on the gender attribute of the node.
 * `size`: Vertex attribute from network-class object (indicated in quotations, e.g., 'test.score').
   * Default is NULL.
   * Should be inputted as a string.
   * Indicates nodes should be sized (i.e., smaller/larger) based on the test.score attribute of the node.
 * `edge.val`: Attribute to make edges differentially transparent, based on value.
   * Default is NULL.
-  * This parameter should be read into the function as a matrix of numeric values
+  * Should be inputted as a string.
   * It will convert the edge transparency from highly transparent (small value in matrix) to opaque (high value in matrix).
 * `title`: Provide a title to the visualization.
   * Default is NULL.
   * Should be inputted as a string.
 * `legend`: Boolean value to display legend of node/edge attributes used.
   * Default is FALSE.